vynguyen293/KPMG-Data-Analytics/README.md

 Draft an email to the client identifying the data quality issues and strategies to mitigate these issues.

 ## 2. Prepare
+Sprocket Central Pty Ltd has given us a new list of 1000 potential customers with their demographics and attributes.
+However, these customers do not have prior transaction history with the organisation.

+The marketing team at Sprocket Central Pty Ltd is sure that, if correctly analysed, the data would reveal useful customer insights which could help optimise resource allocation for targeted marketing.
+Hence, improve performance by focusing on high value customers.

 ## 3. Process
+For context, Sprocket Central Pty Ltd is a long-standing KPMG client whom specialises in high-quality bikes and accessible cycling accessories to riders.
+Their marketing team is looking to boost business by analysing their existing customer dataset to determine customer trends and behaviour.
+Using the existing 3 datasets (Customer demographic, customer address and transactions) as a labelled dataset, please recommend which of these 1000 new customers should be targeted to drive the most value for the organisation.

+_Tips: Raw data fields may be transformed into other calculated fields for modelling purposes (i.e. converting D.O.B to age or age groups).
+Tips: You may source external data from the ABS / Census to add additional variables that may help support your model._

 ## 4. Analyze
+Prepare a detailed approach for completing the analysis including activities – i.e. understanding the data distributions, feature engineering, data transformations, modelling, results interpretation and reporting.

 ## 5. Share
+The PowerPoint presentation includes a detailed approach for our strategy behind each of the 3 phases including activities involved in each - i.e. understanding the data distributions, feature engineering, data transformations, modelling, results interpretation and reporting.
+This detailed plan needs to be presented to the client to get a sign-off.

 ## 6. Act
+Give recommendations.